-• turn your camera on and log in on time for every synchronous, live Zoom class meeting.

-• You must stay in front of your computer, on camera, paying full attention and actively participating.
+- Turn your camera on and log in on time for every class meeting.
+"On time" means a couple of minutes before, with all class reading and writing assignments due that day open and ready for you to reference, so that we can start class on time. - You must stay in front of your computer, on camera, paying full attention and actively participating at all times.
 Just because we're on Zoom, does not mean you can just come and go as you please.
 You should have every bit as much respect for the Zoom "classroom" as the physical one.
-Use the bathroom before or after class, etc.
+Use the bathroom before or after class, etc. - You must be at a desk or table where you can properly read, write, and interact.
+No Zooming while laying down, eating lunch, or in a car, while driving, when you cannot fully focus on and participate in class.

-Our class link and password for the whole semester is:
+(Our class link and password for the semester is listed on the first page and on our Canvas course webpage.)